 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
 Many younger people also pursue college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?